pimsmath/quick-minidocs/markdown/README.md

 ### License and Source

-This site was created by [James Colliander](http://colliand.com) and is freely available under the [MIT License](http://choosealicense.com/licenses/mit/).
+This site was created by [James Colliander](http://colliand.com) and is freely available under the [MIT License](./LICENCE).
+Click here for [more information on the MIT License](http://choosealicense.com/licenses/mit/).

 The source code is available here on Github.